Cyborg Entrepreneurship

 The Power Dynamics & Governance of Contemporary Platforms

-with Richard A. Hunt, Bob Nugent, Joseph Simpson, Maximilian Stallkamp, Esin Bodzagpublished
+with Richard A. Hunt, Bob Nugent, Joseph Simpson, Maximilian Stallkamp, Esin Bozdagpublished

 The House Believes That the Entrepreneurship Field Will Remain Nothing But a Troubled Industry: Against the Motion